microsoft/sarif-tools/CONTRIBUTING.md

 - You need Python 3.8 installed.
   - This is the minimum supported version of the tool.
 Developing with a later version risks introducing type hints such as `list[dict]` that are not compatible with Python 3.8.
+- You need Poetry installed.
+Run this in an Admin CMD or under `sudo`:
+  - `pip install poetry`

 Initialise Poetry by telling it where Python 3.8 is, e.g.